jmestret/SQANTI-SIM/docs/wiki2.md

 source activate SQANTI-SIM.env
 ```

+#### 3. Install cDNA_Cupcake

-**(3)** SQANTI-SIM makes use of cDNA_Cupcake which cannot be automatically installed with Anaconda.
+SQANTI-SIM makes use of cDNA_Cupcake which cannot be automatically installed with Anaconda.
 If you don't have [cDNA_Cupcake](https://github.com/Magdoll/cDNA_Cupcake) installed, first activate the SQANTI-SIM enviroment and then follow the next commands:

 ```
 (SQANTI-SIM.env)$ git clone https://github.com/Magdoll/cDNA_Cupcake.git